19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Economy/Detailed Price Master List.md

 ## Priest

-If used for healing magic, treat any die rolls as their maximums.
+If used for healing magic, treat any die rolls as the maximum

 | Holy Service                         |    Time | Cost |
 | ------------------------------------ | ------: | ---: |